Historic spring, cabin undetected near busy W.Va. expressway interchange

 "A few years ago, my brother and I found his grave toward Coal River.
 Evidently, he had a whole family there."

-Daniel Phipps, the eldest son of William and Sarah, born in 1855, remained in the house until he died in 1949.
-Sarah lived with him until she died in 1905.
-Daniel deeded the property to his son Ennis, who lived there from his birth in 1896 until he died in 1974.
+Daniel Phipps, born in 1855, was the eldest son of William and Sarah.
+He remained in the house until he died in 1949, and Sarah lived with him until her death in 1905.
+Daniel deeded the property to his son Ennis, who lived there from his birth in 1896 until his death in 1974.

 Advertisement

-Ennis and his wife, Nina Mae Riffe Phipps, were known for hospitality and cared for their parents and other ill relatives when the time came.
+Ennis and his wife, Nina Mae Riffe Phipps, were known for hospitality and cared for their parents and other ill relatives when necessary.

 Ennis Phipps poses with his horse behind the homeplace in about 1930.